Research shows that today’s average medical practice overhead is actually between 60% and 70%.

 1. What counts toward average medical practice overhead?

-MGMA’s 2017 Cost and Revenue Survey questions take the following into account:
+MGMA’s Cost and Revenue Survey guide takes the following into account:

 - Total support staff cost (salary + benefits)